TheLoonies/LoonyDevsPlaybook/README.md

-# 🛠️ The LoonyDevs Playbook
+# 🛠️ The LooniesDevs Playbook

 > How we write, review, and ship clean code together